Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Methods

 \subsubsection{Serial Measurement}

-After the system is powered on, the STM32 writes specific values to the control register of the TCA9548A to connect to the first AD5933 and initialize it.

-In the two-terminal serial impedance measurement process, the multiplexer selects two electrodes from the 16 available electrodes to apply a voltage excitation, while the first AD5933 measures the current.
-In the four-terminal serial impedance measurement process, the multiplexer selects two electrodes from the 16 available electrodes to perform a total of 17 voltage excitations.
-During the first excitation, the first AD5933 measures the current; from the second excitation onward, the first AD5933 sequentially measures the voltage of each electrode until all 16 electrodes have been measured.

-During current or voltage measurements, STM32 sends commands to the control register of the AD5933 to put it into standby mode, initialize the start frequency, and begin frequency scanning.
-STM32 then continuously queries the status register of the AD5933 to confirm whether the Discrete Fourier Transform (DFT) has been completed.
-If completed, STM32 reads the real and imaginary part data from the AD5933 registers.
+After the system is powered on, the first AD5933 is initialized.
+A pair of electrodes is then selected from the 16 electrodes through a multiplexer, and a voltage excitation is applied while the corresponding current is measured synchronously.
+During current measurement, the STM32 initiates a frequency scan by writing a start command to the AD5933 control register and subsequently polls the status register to check DFT completion.
+Upon completion, the real and imaginary components are read from the AD5933 registers.

-The voltage excitation electrodes are then changed via the multiplexer.
-After each change in the two electrodes used for voltage excitation, STM32 performs an impedance calculation.
-Once all impedance data collection is completed, STM32 transmits a complete frame of impedance data to the PC for further processing.
-Fig.\ref{fig-11}(a) shows the electrode excitation and measurement sequence in the two-terminal serial measurement mode.
-Fig.\ref{fig-11}(b) shows the excitation and measurement sequence in the four-terminal serial measurement mode.
-Fig.\ref{fig-13}(a) illustrates the program flowchart for both the two-terminal and four-terminal serial measurement modes.
+Subsequently, the excitation electrode pair is changed through the multiplexer, and the STM32 computes the impedance after each electrode switch.
+Upon completion of impedance data acquisition, the STM32 sends a complete impedance data frame to the PC for processing.
+Fig.\ref{fig-8}(a) presents the electrode excitation and measurement sequence for the two-terminal serial mode, and Fig.\ref{fig-9}(a) depicts the corresponding program flowchart.